MaxAkito/MBTL-Community-Patch/README.md

 # MBTL-Community-Patch
 A community translation patch for MBTL

-Credits to Petrikow, Comun and fumei/savepoints
+Credits to Petrikow, Comun and fumei